KrisGoorhuis/dashboard-to-nerdiness/README.md

 #### Reddit
-OAuth was relatively inscrutable with no plain Node.js solutions to find out there, and we don't want to deal with token expiry.
-So we use a third party wrap called [Snoowrap](https://github.com/not-an-aardvark/snoowrap) (what every Node example used) with what we created as a "script" type app on Reddit.
+We use a third party wrap called [Snoowrap](https://github.com/not-an-aardvark/snoowrap) with what we created as a "script" type app on Reddit.
+This simplifies a lot of overhead OAuth things - nice at simple.

 Using an existing Reddit account, create an app in user preferences of the script type.
 It will generate an app ID and app secret.
 Pass these and your account name / password to snoowrap, then just go!